-Thanks to a free certificate from Let’s Encrypt, this site is now accessible over SSL.1 Instead of using the official Let’s Encrypt client to obtain the certificate I used letsencrypt-nosudo.
+Thanks to a free certificate from Let’s Encrypt, this site is now accessible over SSL.1 Instead of using the official Let’s Encrypt client to obtain the certificate I used acme-nosudo.
 This client has a number of advantages: it doesn’t need to run as root, it doesn’t take over port 80 on your server, it doesn’t run continuously in the background, and it doesn’t touch your server configuration.
-The only thing I missed from the official client was setting up OCSP stapling, which the official client will do but letsencrypt-nosudo won’t.
+The only thing I missed from the official client was setting up OCSP stapling, which the official client will do but acme-nosudo won’t.
 Through some trial and error I figured out which certificates need to go where in order to get stapling working from nginx.

 These commands assume that you’re working in the directory that contains your nginx configuration (usually